jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/couchpotato.rst

 Then, you can run ``sudo service couchpotato start``, and so long as it doesn't output errors, you can now access it at http://127.0.0.1:5050

 I will have reverse-proxying stuff posted in the future, but for now you can look at `HTPCGuides.com`_ as they have a lot of those specific how-to's.

+..
+[HTPC-CP] These directions were liberally copied from `HTPCGuides.com <http://www.htpcguides.com/install-couchpotato-ubuntu/>`_